 Variation in page elements creates visual interest.
 An appropriate amount of contrast creates an appealing layout with focus on the content.
 Unfortunately, a clutter of distractions often results because contrast is easy to create.
 Contrast can be between the following page elements:

-Monochromatic color schemes can be subtle depending on the hue.A monochromatic color scheme (example site) uses different shades and tints of the same hue.
+Monochromatic color schemes can be subtle depending on the hue.A monochromatic color scheme uses different shades and tints of the same hue.
 Shades are darker than the pure hue; tints are lighter.
-The example at right is for the green used on the Hardcover site.
 Monochromatic schemes create a clean, elegant, authoritative effect.
 Because difference between hues creates visual interest, monochromatic schemes are low-energy and less visually compelling than multicolor schemes.
 Therefore, a monochromatic scheme can create a subtle effect depending on the hue.

 Analogous color schemes create a moderate amount of contrast and a natural, nuanced effect.An analogous color scheme uses colors from the same side of the color wheel, usually all from the warm side or all from the cool side of the wheel.
 Analogic color schemes are often found in nature.
 The effect is natural, rich and subtle.
 The contrasting hues create more visual interest than a monochromatic system but less than a complementary scheme, a middle course for contrast.

-A similar site is Adobe Kuler, which also offers ready-made color schemes.
+A similar site is Adobe Color, which also offers ready-made color schemes.

-In the same way analogous color schemes look natural because they resemble nature, varying the hue a small amount in any scheme creates both a more natural appearance and adds contrast between hues for more visual interest.
-Both the Hardcover site and the Donate button above are examples.
+In the same way analogous color schemes look natural because they mimic nature, varying the hue a small amount in any scheme creates both a more natural appearance and adds contrast between hues for more visual interest.
+Both the Donate button above and the Hardcover site are examples.
+For the Hardcover site, the range of hues was created with a second color picker from the starting values created by the Color Scheme Designer.

 Unlike print designers, web designers have little control of fonts.
 Even as the situation has improved within web server technology, more client devices limit the available fonts.
 The only sure way to have a font look as intended on all devices is to put the font in an image, which is appropriate for logos and image text.
 When less control is adequate, which is most of the time, there are conventions for font use.